Alcamech/FitBoisBot/README.md

 To run `mvn spring-boot:run` or click Run from `FitBoisBotApplication.java`

 Refer to `dev.properties` for database credentials.
-Please create a databaes called `ftibois` and run the script `resources/fitbois.sql`
+Create a database called `ftibois` and run the script `resources/fitbois.sql`

 ## TODO
 * Improve and update documentation